sdball/printable-ascii/README.md

 Output all the printable ASCII characters in various representations and formats.

+Or, given STDIN, filter the STDIN text to the specified printable ASCII characters.

 ![A printed table of ASCII characters with the printable characters highlighted](./printable-ascii@0.5x.png)

 # Install